opengk/transpose/README.md

 sudo make install
 ```

-Then you can use transpose [FILE] to run the program.
+Then you can use verticalize [FILE] to run the program.
 It's installed by default to /usr/local/bin.

 To clean the folder you can run
 ```